technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

     and select **send an email (V2)** from **office 365 outlook section**.

-12. In send an email section, Enter the below given detail in the respected section:
+12. In send an email section, enter the below given detail in the respected section:

 ![A screenshot of a computer AI-generated content may be